 Symptoms Of Feline Diabetes Mellitus

-1. Weight Loss
+- Weight Loss

-2. Excessive Urination
+- Excessive Urination

-Another sign that your cat may have diabetes is if you notice your cat urinating more often or if there are larger urine clumps in the litter box.
-The excessive sugar in the bloodstream spills over into your cat’s urine.
-The excessive sugar in the urine pulls extra water with it, leading to more urine production.
+Another sign that your cat may have diabetes is if you notice your cat urinating more often, or if there are larger urine clumps in the litter box.
+The excessive sugar in the bloodstream spills over into your cat’s urine, and pulls extra water with it, leading to more urine production.
 This process also results in dehydration, making your cat thirsty all the time.

-3. Lowered Or “Plantigrade” Stance
+- Lowered Or “Plantigrade” Stance